mnguyen0226/deep_learning_notebooks/README.md

   - The inputs the model sees are still heavily intercorrelated as they come from a small number of original images.
 We can't proudce new info; we can only mixing existing info.
   - Similar as Dropout layer, data augmentation layer is inactive during calls of predict() or evaluate().
   - Thanks for data augmentation and dropout, the model overfit much later.
 This means that the validation loss and accuracy curves are closer to the training ones at a lower and higher rate respectively.
 Our model generalized well!
+  - Training model from scratch is great, but we got so little data (if we got a large amount of data to work, it won't be a problem).
+Next we should try to use pretrained model to improve accuracy.

 - Leveraging a pretrained model
+  - A common and highly effective approach to deep learning on small image datasets is to use a pretrained model.
+A pretrained model is a model that was previously trained on a large dataset, typically on a large-scale image-classification task.
+If this original dataset is large enough and general enough, the spatial heirarchy of features learned by the pretrained model can effectively act as a generic model of the visual world.
+Thus, its features can prove useful for many different CV problem, even through these new problems may involve completely different classes than those of the original task.
+  - Consider a large convnet trained on the ImageNet dataset (1.4 million labeled image and 1000 different classes).
+  - There are 2 ways to use a pretrained model: *feature-extraction* and *fine-tuning.

 ### Chapter 9: Advanced Deep Learning For Computer Vision
 - Learn: